DIY Pedicure Tips at Home – How to do Pedicure at Home Naturally?

 Time to file and shape

 Use a nail trimmer to get the length and shape you want.
-Follow by filing the corners of your nails and buffing to make them smooth.
+Follow by filling the corners of your nails and buffing to make them smooth.
 Never cut the cuticles.
 The cuticle protects your surrounding skin.
 It also helps in protecting against infection.

 a) Clip your nails with a nail cutter, but make sure you cut across straight.
 Avoid cutting corners too deep, you will end up with painful ingrown nails.